kkeller39/knowledge-center/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 You can now begin creating banners or buttons to add to your website.
 These engagements are created in the **engagement studio**, where a campaign wizard will guide you through the process.

-**To add a new web engagement to your campaign**, click “**add engagement**” and select web as the engagement source.
+**To add a new web engagement to your campaign**, click “**Add engagement**” and select Web as the engagement source.
 This will open the template gallery within the campaign wizard.
 There are six stages for creating web engagements: **gallery, settings, studio, window, entry point and behavior.**

 ![](/img/add-web-messaging-to-your-website-1.png)

-### Template gallery
+### Engagement Template gallery

-The template gallery page allows you to choose the format of your engagement and whether you are trying to create a messaging button or content banner.
+The engagement template gallery page allows you to choose the format of your engagement and whether you are trying to create a messaging button or content banner.
 Learn more about choosing your engagement format here.

 ### Engagement settings

-From the settings page, you can define the conversation channel, authentication and routing.
+From the engagement settings page, you can define the conversation channel, authentication and routing.
 You can also customize your Automatic Messages and Predefined Content on this page.

 ![](/img/add-web-messaging-to-your-website-2.png)